Khwai Tented Camp is an intimate safari camp...

 Attitude towards children: Khwai Tented Camp welcomes children aged 10 years and over, but only children over 14 years will be able to join walking safaris (and even then, the final decision is always at the management’s discretion).

 Equipment: An extra bed or mattress can be put into a tent to accommodate a young child sharing a tent with the parents.
 Note, though, that this will take up a substantial proportion of your tent’s space.

 Generally recommended for children: Expert Africa doesn't recommend Khwai Tented Camp for children under the age of about 16; there is very little to entertain youngsters in between guided safari activities.

 Notes: This is a very open safari camp and dangerous game is likely to pass through.
 Children must be under a parent’s supervision at all times.

-Communications: Khwai Tented Camp is in radio contact with their safari vehicles, its sister camp Linyanti Bush Camp and their base in Maun.
-They can also use the telephone at the wildlife gate in Khwai Village should they need to.
+Communications: Khwai Tented Camp is in radio contact with their safari vehicles, its sister camp Linyanti Bush Camp, and their base in Maun.
+There is also a telephone at the wildlife gate in Khwai Village.

 TV & radio: None

 Health & safety

 Malarial protection recommended: Yes